Artist talk and Q&A

 Moderated by Sally Frater, Curator of Contemporary Art at the Art Gallery of Guelph

-Artist Dawit L. Petros will present a talk on how his work critically explores the entanglements of colonialism and modernity.
-This talk will be moderated by Sally Frater, the Curator of Contemporary Art at the Art Gallery of Guelph, and will take place as a secure Zoom Webinar.
-Please use the Eventbrite link above to register.
-Zoom captioning will be available.
+Artist Dawit L. Petros presents a talk on how his work critically explores the entanglements of colonialism and modernity.
+This talk was moderated by Sally Frater, then Curator of Contemporary Art at the Art Gallery of Guelph, and took place as a secure Zoom Webinar.

 Petros’ upcoming exhibition Prospetto a Mare (Prospectus to Sea) will be presented at the Art Gallery of Guelph from September 16 to December 12, 2021, featuring new work as well as elements from The Stranger’s Notebook (2016-17), which addressed the West’s limited knowledge of cross-border flows and diasporas within the African continent, as well as Spazio Disponibile (2019), which examined contemporary flows of Africans out of the continent in relation to European colonial history in Eritrea.